 If the Ohio condemned property is not renovated to a point where it looks like a typical property, expect homebuyers to make offers that aren't competitive.
 It would be difficult to negotiate with them, especially if you don't have a background in real estate.

 Real Estate Agents

-There are real estate agents in Ohio who are experts in selling condemned houses and they could make the process of selling your property less work.
+There are real estate agents who are experts in selling condemned houses and they could make the process of selling your Ohio property less work.